google/skia-buildbot/bugs-central/README.md

 Bugs Central follows the [pulito](https://www.npmjs.com/package/pulito) model of organization and uses [webpack](https://webpack.js.org/) to bundle the pages together.

-To get started, run `npm ci` in the top `bugs-central` directory.
+To get started, run `npm ci` in the repository's root directory.
 You won't need to run this very often - only when deps are rolled forward.